Skip Nav Destination

 EISBN: 978-1-62708-187-0

-... the solute build-up at the solid-liquid interface forming transients and steady state, the morphological stability/instability and perturbation theory, and rapid solidification effects, including solute trapping and oscillatory instabilities.
+... build-up at the solid-liquid interface forming transients and steady state, the morphological stability/instability and perturbation theory, and rapid solidification effects, including solute trapping and oscillatory instabilities.
 The article presents a microstructural selection map that presents...

 Abstract